ahogen/MegaMotoLib/README.md

 [X] Immediate stop/off.
 If there is some safety-crtical setting, you can shut down your device immediatly without ramping down first.

+[ ] Current sense reporting.
+Reads the voltage from the current sense output on the MegaMoto and converts it to milliamps (mA) and returns the milliamp value as an integer.

 ## Getting Started

 1. Download this library and unzip in your Arduino/libraries folder.